watsona22/02-Challenge/README.md

 The html and css file can be used to view the company website with web accessibility considerations applied.
 A link to the mockup is accessible from the repository file list.
 ![Horiseon Website Mockup](01-html-css-git-homework-demo.png)

-## Credits

-The project was completed with help from the course materials and organization elements discussed with the Bootcamp tutor, Sheetal Srikumar.

 ## License